Sciatica – Symptoms and Simple Pain Relief Methods

 Where is Pain Felt?

 You will normally notice pain within your lower back, and this may spread to other areas of your lower body.
 Pain can range from dull to sharp, and some people may experience a burning sensation.
-It is important that you seek a professional diagnosis as quickly as possible to minimise the risk of permanent nerve damage.
+It is important that you seek a professional diagnosis as quickly as possible to minimise the risk of permanent nerve damage if the spinal nerves are severely being compressed- causing altered bladder and bowel function, or loss of sensation through the ‘saddle’ region of this groin.
 Your doctor or physiotherapist will be able to narrow down the root cause of the problem, with some of the most common being:

 - Lumbar disc herniation